aeternity/protocol/epoch/api/channels_api_usage.md

 There are two basic types of interactions: persisted connection events and HTTP API calls.

 ### Websocket life cycle
-These are used for the scenrio when all parties behave correctly and as expected.
+These are used for the scenario when all parties behave correctly and as expected.
 The flow is the following:

 1. [Channel open](#channel-open)